PrivateBin/PrivateBin/INSTALL.md

 > When setting the path like this:
 > define('PATH', '../../secret/privatebin/');
 >
-> PrivateBin will look for your includes here:
+> PrivateBin will look for your includes / data here:
 > /home/example.com/secret/privatebin

 ### Web server configuration